ellesaber/bushfire/README.md

     Look up other variables and see their values, can we see a difference?

 Completed:
-X add fire danger rating to data
+- add fire danger rating to data